 Faceted search is when users refine their search by narrowing the results via filters, such as size, color, length, and brand.

 Visual search.
-Reverse image search is relevant when the products are difficult to describe or related a lot to a visual appearance like clothing or furniture.
-Ebay is doing a great job enabling their users searching by images.
+Reverse image search is relevant when the products are difficult to describe or relate to a visual appearance like clothing or furniture. eBay is doing a great job of enabling its users to search by images.

 What is the impact of personalized recommendations?

-Through the use of Artificial Intelligence and machine learning, retailers and marketplaces are able to analyze customers’ behavior, learning their habits and deliver automated, personalized recommenders within search results, promotional and personalized banners and on-page recommendations in real-time.
+Through the use of Artificial Intelligence and machine learning, retailers and marketplaces can analyze customers’ behavior, learn their habits, and deliver automated, personalized recommenders within search results, promotional and personalized banners, and on-page recommendations in real-time.

 Marketplace recommendation engines

 Many brands and retailers depend on the way marketplaces apply these personalization options in their search and recommendation algorithms.
 In practice, the core of these marketplace algorithms is based on ‘sales velocity' (source Emerce).
 For example, the direct and indirect ranking factors within the A9 algorithm of Amazon can all be traced back to this concept.
 They can be divided into 3 categories: